usfsipsentinelnetwork/MIMP_Beta/README.md

 MIMP will also support

-2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
+**2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering ** (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
 MIMP also supports
 	> **NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete):

 MIMP is built from a preliminary version that can be used to assemble reads for Sanger-like purposes, while dealing with contaminants (which is not possible with Sanger).
 This functionality makes it well suited for sequencing from fungi in situ, provided a low level of contamination by other fungi:

-3. processing amplicon data from single-sample libraries: [MIMP "Sanger"](usfsipsentinelnetwork/MinIon_Sanger_Beta)
+**3. processing amplicon data from single-sample libraries:** [MIMP "Sanger"](usfsipsentinelnetwork/MinIon_Sanger_Beta)

 ## II.
 Dependencies